Luca Parmitano: Career

 Parmitano is a Colonel in the Italian Air Force and an astronaut of the European Space Agency.
 He has logged more than 2000 hours flying time, is qualified on more than 20 types of military aircraft (both fixed-wing and rotary-wing) and has flown over 40 types of aircraft.

 Following completion of undergraduate pilot training in 2001, Parmitano flew the AMX aircraft with the 13th Squadron, 32nd Wing in Amendola, Italy, from 2001 to 2007.
 During that time, he obtained all the qualifications on that aircraft, including Combat Ready, Four Ship Leader, and Mission Commander/Package Leader.

 Within the 13th Squadron, he served as Chief of Training Section and Commander of the 76th Flight.
 He was also the 32nd Wing Electronic Warfare Officer (EWO).

 In 2007, he was selected by the Italian Air Force to become a test pilot and qualified as Experimental Test Pilot at EPNER, the French test pilot school in Istres.

 In ESA

 In May 2009, Parmitano was selected as an ESA astronaut as part of the 2009 class.

 In 2014, he became a "cavenaut" serving in ESA CAVES training of the European Space Agency alongside Scott Tingle, Alexander Mirsurkin, Sergey Kud-Sverchkov and Matthias Maurer.

 In July 2015, Parmitano became an aquanaut when he served as commander of the NEEMO 20 crew.

 In 2016, Parmitano took part in the first ESA PANGAEA mission, alongside Matthias Maurer and Pedro Duque.

 In May 2017, Parmitano took part in the CAVES eXpedition One, carried out in the extreme environments of some hot caves in Sicily.

+In early 2026, various agreements were signed between the Italian Space Agency (ASI) and the National Aeronautics and Space Administration (NASA) to have potentially two italian astronauts on the Moon.
+Considering the roster of active and future italian astronauts, Parmitano is one of the most likely candidate to be the first italian to land on the Moon.
+The other astronauts are Samantha Cristoforetti, Walter Villadei, Andrea Patassa and Anthea Comellini.